 Edinburgh Postnatal Depression Scale (online form) – This 10-question self-rating scale has been proven to be an efficient and effective way of identifying patients at risk for “perinatal” depression.
 While this test was specifically designed for women who are pregnant or have just had a baby, it has also been shown to be an effective measure for general depression in the larger population.

-Quality Improvement Recording – Supporting documents are:
+Quality Improvement in Healthcare – Supporting documents are:

 Mental Health Toolkit – Published by the American Academy of Pediatrics.
 Ready-to-use resources and tools on one instant-access CD-ROM.
 Includes screening and assessment instruments, quick-reference care management advice, step-by-step care plans, time-saving documentation and referral tools, coding aids, billing and payment tips, parent handouts, community resource guides, and much more.
 Some materials from the toolkit are available publicly.
 Click here to download these tools.
 Additional materials are available through Pediatric Care Online (subscription required).